thinesjs/codm-weapons/README.md

 Contributions are always welcome!

-You may contact me or fork this repository and add the guns which are missing.
+You may contact me or pr this repository and add the guns which are missing.

 Please adhere to this project's `code of conduct`.